guardian/pa-football-client/README.md

+*NOTE*: as of 3.0, Scala 2.9.x is no longer supported due to changes in Dispatch.
+To get a 2.9.x version clone/ fork https://github.com/guardian/pa-football-client/tree/scala_2.9.1

 A simple scala client for the PA football API

 It merely interacts with the PA feeds, it does not understand Guardian Tags and match reports and so on